 A person who is selling a dog or cat he or she has bred, must register as a breeder prior to selling, regardless if the litter was planned or not.
 A person will be taken to have bred a dog or a cat in any of the following circumstances:

 If you are a ‘breeder’ by definition, and intend to sell a dog or a cat after 1 July 2018, you must register as a breeder with the Dog and Cat Management Board.

 Any advertisement you place for the sale of a dog or a cat must include your contact details and breeder registration number.

 From July this year, a new statewide database, Dogs and Cats Online, will become the central location for dog (and cat if applicable) registration, microchip information and breeder registration.

-Councils are currently transferring all of their dog (and cat if applicable) registration information into Dogs and Cats Online.
+Councils dog (and cat if applicable) registration information has been transferred into Dogs and Cats Online.
 In the month of July, registration renewal notices will be posted out to all registered owners.
 The renewal will include a step by step instructional flyer about how to complete the registration renewal online.

 From July 2018, the new registration and renewal process will require owners to state if they are a breeder of dogs and/or cats.
 Selecting ‘yes’, and paying a $75 annual breeder registration fee*, will register you as a breeder and you will be issued with a breeder registration number.

 *Members of Dogs SA, the Feline Association of SA and the Governing Council of the Cat Fancy will just need to enter their Full Membership number, as the breeder registration fee has been collected by the organisation.

 It is important that dog owners wait until they receive their registration renewal notice in July, and log in using the unique owner code displayed on the notice.